-The rest of Table 1 presents the prediction accuracies of various algorithms for the data sets, based on 5-fold cross-validation.
+The remaining rows of Table 4 present the prediction accuracies of various algorithms for the data sets, based on 5-fold crossvalidation.
 The bottom of row 1 shows the "base-line" percentage, which is the accuracy of using the majority class.
 The second row presents the result of the original study.
-Row 3 shows the result for applying (linear kernel) SVM classifiers directly to the original data matrix, M, and row 4 corresponds to using shrunken centroids (PAM; (Tibshirani et al., 2002)), which is one of the standard algorithms for learning classifiers for microarray data.
-(We empirically found setting $\delta = 0$ worked best for the BreastCancer dataset; we therefore continued to use this setting for the other data.)
-Row 5 contains the results for BIC(Plaid, SVM): i.e., finding the biclusters using the Plaid (Lazzeroni and Owen, 2002) biclustering algorithm (rather than our RoBIC), then using SVM as the sample classification algorithm.
-Our main results appear in row 6, which shows the prediction accuracies based on the biclusters found using BIC(RoBIC, SVM), as well as the standard deviation.
-The final row provides the results of a 1000 trial permutation test.
-We see, for example, that the average accuracy of BIC(ROBIC, SVM) over 1000 permutations of the BreastCancer dataset was 54.08%, and that 0 of these 1000 individual scores exceeded RoBiC's score on the original data, 90.79%.
-The next columns suggests that our results are significant with $p \le 0.027$ for AML(Outcome) and with $p \le 0.022$. for Prostate(Outcome). ((Web, 07) provides information that characterizes the biclusters found.)
+Rows 3 (resp., 4) show the result for applying NaïveBayes (resp., SVM) classifiers directly on the original data matrix, M. Row 5 corresponds to using shrunken centroids (PAM; (Tibshirani et al., 2002)), which is one of the standard algorithms for learning classifiers for microarray data.
+We empirically found setting $\delta = 0$ worked best for the BreastCancer dataset; we therefore continued to use this setting for the other data.

+Row 6 contains the results for B1C(Plaid, NB): i.e., finding the biclusters using the Plaid (Lazzeroni and Owen, 2002) biclustering algorithm (rather than our ROBIC), then using NaïveBayes as the sample classification algorithm.
+The number under the prediction accuracy shows the number of biclusters used to obtained the specified accuracy.
+(Recall we selected a subset of biclusters using in-fold feature selection.)
+Row 7 differs from row 6 only by using SVM (not NB) for classification, B1C(Plaid,SVM).
+Our main results appear in rows 8 and 9, which show the prediction accuracies based on the biclusters found using our B1C(ROB1C, NB) and B1C(ROB1C, SVM)

+respectively.
+We provide the standard deviation for the B1C(ROB1C, SVM) results.
+The last row in Table 4 gives the results of a 1000 trial permutation test.
+We see, for example, that the average accuracy of B1C(ROB1C, SVM) over 1000 permutations of the Breast Cancer dataset was 54.08%, and that none of these 1000 individual scores ever exceeded the 90.79% score on the original data.
+These values suggest that our AML(Outcome) results are significant with $p \leq 0.027$ and our Prostate(Outcome), with $p \leq 0.022$ .